sefaozmenn/HumanMachineTeachersFiles/Portfolios/Martti Portfolio.md

 For project containers, we set the following research questions:

-1. What methods are viable to solve the container stacking problem?
+1. What methods are aviable to solve the container stacking problem?
 2. What is a move, and what are the restrictions?
 3. What type of containers do we have to use?
 4. How is the port layed out?